• Home

 At this stage in the ad process, you’ve paid for the click.
 If you’re unable to turn that click into conversion, you’re likely wasting valuable and possibly limited ad dollars.

-If your ad drew your customer in to click, but they didn’t travel further into your website or take any action, it’s problematic.
+If your ad drew your customers in to click, but they didn’t travel further into your website or take any action, it’s problematic.
 It may be time to overhaul your landing pages.

 This is the final gateway in the ad process.
 You have to know the best ways to encourage your ad traffic to take that valuable conversion action.

-To do this, you have to constantly track your conversions.
+To do this, you have to track your conversions constantly.

 The final performance metric example to keep on your watch list is your cost per conversion.
 This measure compares how much you’ve spent versus the conversions you’ve gained.